 Each member shall so vote by placing a cross (X) in the boxes alongside the names of the candidate(s) for whom the member wishes to vote.
 A ballot paper which does not comply with this requirement shall be null and void.

-Such ballot paper shall be forwarded in a sealed envelope addressed to the Returning Officer care of the Chief Executive Officer, so as to reach the Chief Executive Officer or shall be so handed to the Chief Executive Officer, not less than twenty-four hours before the time fixed for the Annual General Meeting.
+Postal ballot papers shall be forwarded in a sealed envelope addressed to the Returning Officer care of the Chief Executive Officer, so as to reach the Chief Executive Officer or shall be so handed to the Chief Executive Officer, not less than forty-eight (48) hours before the time fixed for the Annual General Meeting.

+Ballots received electronically should also be received no later than forty-eight hours before the time fixed for the Annual General Meeting.

-Such envelopes shall immediately on receipt by the Chief Executive Officer be placed in a ballot box provided for the purpose and sealed by the Returning Officer.
+Postal ballot papers shall immediately on receipt by the Chief Executive Officer be placed in a ballot box provided for the purpose and sealed by the Returning Officer.

 The Returning Officer shall after closing of the ballot, open the ballot box in the presence of two Scrutineers and proceed with the counting of the votes.